Accent & Uplighting in Orangevale, CA

 A Final Walkthrough Confirms Every Light Hits Its Target

-We meet you after sunset and walk the yard together.
-You see each fixture lit, aimed, and working before we call the job done.
-Speak up about anything that looks off.
-Small angle or brightness tweaks happen on the spot.
+We meet you after sunset and walk the yard together, checking every fixture before we call the job done.

 We also show you how to adjust a fixture head, swap a bulb, and reset the timer after a power outage.
 By the end of the walkthrough, you know your system inside and out.